kara-heilemann/EEB5300_KCKH/README.md

  #### **Bowtie2**
  Next we used the alignment tool Bowtie2 to align our assembled reads back to our raw data.
 This step helps determine where the assembled sequences are similar to the raw data.
 It uses unpaired reads.
 All complete shell scripts for Bowtie2 are found [here](Bowtie2_Scripts).

- Here is the Bowtie2 script for the SPAdes assembly of trimmed and unclassified reads:
+ Here is the Bowtie2 script for the SPAdes assembly of TU reads:

  ```
 ##########################################################